 |

-| 1998-1999 Milwaukee Admirals Home #3, Richard Lintner |
+1998-1999 IHL Milwaukee Admirals Home #3, Richard Lintner |

 |

-Amazing fight-esque abuse is found on this jersey including three different repair/sewing styles on the neck alone: |
+Amazing fight-esque abuse is found on this jersey including three different repair and sewing styles used on the neck alone: |

 |